Ugg Adirondack III

 Construction and Durability

-The UGG Adirondack III is a remarkably well-made boot with premium materials and a high degree of durability.
+The Ugg Adirondack III is a remarkably well-made boot with premium materials and a high degree of durability.
 We’ve been really impressed with the level of detail that is apparent in this boot, from the rands at the heel and toe to the unique shaft that gives you the versatility of choosing the stylishness of a cuff or the sleek and streamlined look of a taller leather boot.
-And after a winter of use, our boots are no worse for the wear: the tread still is sharp and well-defined, all stitching is in tact, and we’ve noticed no shedding of the internal wool.
-Finally, it’s a huge selling point that UGG incorporates natural wool into the design of the Adirondack, a material we rarely see in winter boots.
-This addition is reflected in the cost of the boot, but well worth it for its reliable warmth in wet weather.
+And after a winter of use, our boots are no worse for wear: The tread is still sharp and well defined, all stitching is in tact, and we’ve noticed no shedding of the internal wool.
+Finally, it’s a huge selling point that Ugg incorporates natural wool into the design of the Adirondack, a material we rarely see in winter boots.
+This addition is reflected in the cost of the boot but, in our experience, well worth it for its reliable warmth in wet weather.

 UGG Adirondack III (close-up 2)